rfernand/firstjob_api/README.md

-# Firstjob
+# FirstjobApi

 This gem was made to connect to the Firstjob api found in https://developers.firstjob.com

 ## Getting started

-Firstjob works with Rails 3.2 onwards.
+FirstjobApi works with Rails 3.2 onwards.
 You can add it to your Gemfile with:

 ```ruby
 gem 'firstjob'